Return to No Frills NZ Literature home page.

 Along with provincial intermediacy as a nation also comes a sense of invisibility.
 When I was growing up, it was a commonplace to say that New Zealand didn't have a culture.
 At my primary school, further along the road from those farms I mentioned and the dairy, we were once put into groups and set the task of describing attributes of other countries.
 I remember we happily talked about India's hungry multitudes, the huge cars owned by Americans, and Japanese people's kimonos; we were naively mixing population size, economics and culture.
 But describing New Zealand in any way stumped our group.
 It's long been argued by New Zealand academics that, as a nation of mostly British migrants, we simply haven't been able to see our new land, because we brought British geographical and historical perspectives along with us.
 That's true, of course, but even when I was a boy we knew what Britain was.
 We could describe its attributes--cockney people, double-decker buses, Scottish kilts--and so we were never as blind to New Zealand's differences from Britain as has often been claimed.
 It wasn't that we saw ourselves as British, but rather that we couldn't see ourselves as New Zealanders.
 Our fresh, seven-or-eight-year-old minds examined our world and could see nothing that was not middling, nothing out of the ordinary.
 And we had no established heritage to help us.

 In fact, there's not much of a wider heritage anywhere that examines the specific qualities of provincialism--certainly not as I've defined it.
 In nineteenth-century writing, young provincial men often head for the big city and learn hard truths, and occasionally writers like Balzac bring city people to the countryside where they are shocked by the meanness they discover.
 But provincialism is extremely rare as a central topic in literature, and it's usually been distinguished by the adversarial approach writers have taken to the subject.
 Among many other innovations, Flaubert's Madame Bovary is probably the first novel to try to get to the heart of provincial life.
 Flaubert, who was born outside Paris in Rouen, found in the provinces the perfect target for his hatred of mediocrity.
-Writing from Emma Bovary's provincial, middling viewpoint (which we readers are expected to judge as inadequate to civilised life), Flaubert contrives the steady decline of the poor woman's fortunes with a relentless cruelty.
+Writing from Emma Bovary's provincial, middling viewpoint (which we readers are expected to see as inadequate to civilised life), Flaubert contrives the steady decline of the poor woman's fortunes with a relentless cruelty.
 Later George Eliot, in the aptly named Middlemarch, tried to go a step further in examining the various ways provincial society might shape character.
 But the result is still misery for anyone in her fictional town who does not step outside that society's mores.
 In the twentieth century it's true that a large number of writers, from James Joyce through to J.M.
 Coetzee, have chosen to describe critically their provincial backgrounds.
 We even have a literary tradition, deriving from this, called the 'regional novel'.
 But such writers have seldom tried to analyse the provincial condition in itself.
 Instead, like their nineteenth-century counterparts, they typically portray the provinces as a trap, to be escaped from before real living can start--usually in the metropolis, though sometimes in a rural arcadia.
 They're seldom interested in finding any of the boundaries of provincialism.
 And so most of these writers fail to make any distinction between provincial people and that other middling group, the bourgeoisie.
 The middle classes, who make up a large part of any capital city's population, are disdained in twentieth-century literature for being both more and less cultivated than they should be, just like provincials.
 In our cultural climate, the middle is always fair ground for a remarkably unreflective attack, and this, paradoxically, is a provincial attitude.

 Even a New Zealand novel like The God Boy, by Ian Cross, locates its criticism of the narrowness of local life within the provinces.
 Published in 1957, The God Boy is a sort of Catcher in the Rye for New Zealand readers, though a much darker version.
-Like Salinger's book, it relies on the revelations of a young and naive narrator; and similarly to Salinger, the strength of the novel is not in the rather contrived plot but in the psychological immediacy of the narrator's voice.
+Like Salinger's book, it relies on the revelations of a young and naive narrator; and similarly to Salinger, the strength of the novel is not in the rather contrived plot but in the psychological immediacy generated by the narrator's voice.
 Thus we hear Jimmy Sullivan describing his hometown:

 Our town, you know that place, Raggleton, way down there by the sea, was a big place, no village in the country.
 It had a hotel two stories high, and two barbershops, and there were pictures twice a week.
 There must be well over a thousand people living there.